Keiraville, New South Wales

 Keiraville is an inner suburb of the city of Wollongong, New South Wales, Australia in the Illawarra region.
 It is situated in the foothills of Mount Keira, approximately three kilometres northwest of Wollongong.

 Description

 Keiraville has a public school (the Keiraville Public School), post office and several shops located on Gipps Road.

 Keiraville (and its neighbour Gwynneville) is known as a university town, home to the main campus of the University of Wollongong.

 Another major landmark, Wollongong Botanic Garden, is situated between Northfields Avenue and Murphys Avenue, and includes the Wollongong Conservatorium of Music.

+Keiraville Public School

+The local Keiraville Public School was established in 1891 for the local farmers, miners and their families of the area (particularly of Port Kembla and other coal mining areas).

+The grounds consist of two field and a series of demountables and fixed buildings.

 Heritage listings

 Keiraville has a number of heritage-listed sites, including: